Earthquakes on May 9, 2026

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.5 earthquake 91 km SSE of False Pass, Alaska came in on May 9, 2026 at 19:56 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
-The epicenter is at 54.153°, -162.661°.
+On May 9, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 91 km SSE of False Pass, Alaska at 19:56 UTC.
+Coming 6 hours after a magnitude 3.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Coordinates: 54.153°, -162.661°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09